 Any rich data on your web page is worth considering as it may give you an edge in the SERPs!

-Rich snippets and rich cards are all types of organic search results with enhanced information displayed alongside the URL, title, and description.
+Rich snippets and rich cards are organic search results with enhanced information alongside the URL, title, and description.
 Rich cards are a separate result that often appears above other organic listings.

 Google Knowledge Panels are information boxes that appear in search results when Google recognizes an entity (person, place, or thing) in a user’s search query.